UK Visa & Immigration Hub

 We provide full turnkey solutions for UK work and business visa processing and management, whether you need basic advice or full legal representation.
 If you’d like to find out more, get in touch with the team today.

 If you have any questions or would like to schedule a consultation, please don't hesitate to contact us today.
-Our friendly and knowledgeable staff is here to assist you.
+Our friendly and knowledgeable staff are here to assist you.

 This visa allows employees to work in the UK for a branch of their current employer.
 They must be sponsored for a job on the eligible occupations list and be in a graduate training program.
 They must also have been working for their overseas sponsor for three months or more, with a sponsorship certificate in place and an annual salary of at least £23,100.